 Mobile working devices for highways

-The highways department within Re is responsible for the management, maintenance and improvement of Barnet's complex and vital highways network.
+Barnet Council entered into a Joint Venture (JV) with Capita in 2013.
+Re (Regional Enterprise) was established to improve and deliver a range of services.
+Together Re and Barnet Council are providing new ways to deliver and improve these services, bringing together the best of the public and private sector.
+The highways department within Re is responsible for the management, maintenance and improvement of Barnet’s complex and vital highways network.
 Each year Barnet Residents make over 30,000 calls regarding highways matters from raising potholes to vehicle crossovers and zebra crossings.
-The Highways teams therefore need to be ready to arrange completion of reaction repairs, sometimes within two hours in order to ensure the network is safe for residents.
+The Highways teams therefore need to be ready to arrange completion of reactive repairs sometimes within two hours in order to ensure the network is safe for residents.

 Benefits to Barnet